-VPN providers will serve you ads.
+Free VPN providers will serve you ads.
 In fact, some providers will hit you with several annoying pop-ups and even sneak ad serving trackers in your browser.
 These trackers collect your browsing data and even leave a digital trail.

-In 2017, HotSpot Shield VPN received an FTC complaint due to its over the top privacy violations when serving ads.
-Researchers discovered that the VPN provider had a backdoor, allowing them to collect user data and sell to third party providers.
+In 2017, HotSpot Shield free VPN received an FTC complaint due to its over the top privacy violations when serving ads.
+Researchers discovered that the free VPN provider had a backdoor, allowing them to collect user data and sell to third party providers.

 When the story broke, the VPN provider denied the claims.
 But since then, they now offer transparency reports annually.